nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-07-16-tfs-event-handler-prototype-feedback/index.md

 ---
 title: TFS Event Handler Prototype Feedback
-description: "Share your thoughts on the TFS Event Handler prototype!
-Discover its integration capabilities and help shape future versions with your feedback."
+description: Share your thoughts on the TFS Event Handler prototype!
+Discover its integration capabilities and help shape future versions with your feedback.
 date: 2007-07-16
 creator: Martin Hinshelwood
 id: "369"